Shawkat69/Shawkat69/README.md

 4. **Artificial Intelligence (AI):** My research in AI involves developing intelligent systems and agents capable of simulating human-like behavior, problem-solving, and decision-making.
 This includes natural language processing, computer vision, and reinforcement learning.

-By combining expertise in Data Science, Machine Learning, Blockchain, and AI, my research aims to advance knowledge and contribute to the development of innovative solutions for a wide range of industries and societal challenges.
+By combining expertise in Data Science, Machine Learning, Blockchain, and AI, my research aims to advance knowledge and contribute to developing innovative solutions for a wide range of industries and societal challenges.

 ---

-## PHD THESIS EXaminer
+## PHD THESIS EXAMINER

 Massey University, New Zealand